JamesPrenticez/ecom-nextjs/README.md

 [o] need to fix drop down to work with  color
 [o] spend some time on getting form validation really robust [o] need to get address based on user geo location

+[o] need to extend next auth to include a firstName and lastName PapaReact will have the answers - we can also improve on how we are handling JWT https://github.com/JamesPrenticez/spotify_clone/blob/master/pages/api/auth/%5B...nextauth%5D.js